virnzlivara/Pet-Manager-App/README.md

    - Adding new pets doesn't preserve existing pets - FIXED
    - Updating pets doesn't work correctly - FIXED
    - Delete functionality is broken - FIXED
-   - Duplicate pet names allowed - - FIXED
+   - Duplicate pet names allowed -  FIXED

 2. Form Validation:

    - No validation for empty fields - FIXED
-   - Age field accepts invalid inputs
+   - Age field accepts invalid inputs - FIXED

 3. Typescript:
-   - There are some typescript errors and ignores in the code
+   - There are some typescript errors and ignores in the code - FIXED
    - Make sure to fix them

 ## Features to Implement